mercwar/Stargate/README.md

 ## 🌠 Publishing Stars

-Want to add your own world?
+#### 🌀 Want to add your own world?

 1. Click **Publish Star** on the site.
 2. Fill in the form with:
-   - Star name
-   - Coordinates (LAT/LON or system ID)
-   - Tags (exploration, gateway, etc.)
+   - Remember to Name your Stargate
+   - Click to place a star on the map
+   - Save the information until your ready to archive the Stargate
 3. Press **Submit**.
 4. Your star will appear in the constellation grid for others to explore.

----
+#

+## ⭐ Creating .sg files

 <a href="https://cron.iblogger.org/Stargate">
 <img